-C. Activating an AC'97 Front Panel Audio Module:
+C. Configuring AC'97 Audio:

 If you want to connect an AC'97 front panel audio module, click the tool icon on the Audio I/O tab On the Global Connector Settings box, select the Disable front panel jack detection check box.
 Click OK to activiate the AC'97 functionality.